When you have bunions, finding shoes that look good and feel good can be a challenge.

 "You really want to make sure that there is good arch support in the shoe," says Hillary Brenner, DPM, a New York podiatrist.
 These Mary Janes come with a removable insole to provide arch and metatarsal support.
 Plus, the rich leather upper allows flexibility in the forefoot to accommodate a bunion.

 "Flats can be just as bad as heels for bunions or any type of foot pain," says Dr. Brenner.
 It is important to buy shoes with enough support and a soft enough material so as not to exacerbate the bunion.
-These flats from Clarks are designed with a square toe box and underfoot cushioning to help support the foot.
+These flats from Everlane are designed with a not-too-pointed toe box and soft cushioned insoles to help support the foot.

-These booties from Mephisto are made from soft leather and a rounded toe box.
+When in doubt, Birkenstocks.
+These classic sandals are made from soft leather, a cork footbed that molds to your foot, and a wide front.
 If you suffer from bunions, "you need something that is either going to have a greater width of the forefoot or something with a softer material that isn’t going to aggravate the joint," says Dr. Osterman.

 Dress flats, or ballet flats, "usually have a kind of a rounded toe box and a little more of a wider vamp that allows the foot or the shoe to spread out a little bit," says Dr. Langer.
 These flats from Trotters can be bought by size and width to help ensure a perfect fit.